Best Workout Apps

 • Do you have any prior injuries or orthopedic ailments to consider?

 These are all factors to consider when choosing how to perform your cardio workouts.
-This article will provide information on the different types of treadmills and exercise bikes, their pros and cons, and help you to make an informed decision for your next workout.
+This exercise bike vs. treadmill guide will provide information on the different types of treadmills and exercise bikes, their pros and cons, and more to help you to make an informed decision for your next workout.

 Exercise Bikes vs Treadmills Overview